FriedCircuits/Stock_Checker/README.md

 ____

-Also you need the BeautifulSoup4 libraray.
+Also you need the BeautifulSoup4 libraray for the Adafruit stock checker.

 More info: [http://www.crummy.com/software/BeautifulSoup/](http://www.crummy.com/software/BeautifulSoup/)